-- (a) a Child is emotionally injured: - (i) if there is impairment of the Child's mental or emotional functioning or development; and - (ii) if there are reasonable and probable grounds to believe that the emotional injury is the result of: - A. rejection; - B. emotional, social, cognitive, or physiological neglect; - C. deprivation of affection or cognitive stimulation; - D. exposure to Family violence or severe domestic disharmony; - E. inappropriate criticism, threats, humiliation, accusations or expectations of or toward the Child; - F. the mental or emotional condition of the Parent of the Child or of anyone living in the same residence as the Child; or
+- (a) a Child is emotionally injured: - (i) if there is impairment of the Child's mental or emotional functioning or development; and

-G. exposure to criminal behaviour.
+- (ii) if there are reasonable and probable grounds to believe that the emotional injury is the result of: - A. rejection; - B. emotional, social, cognitive, or physiological neglect; - C. deprivation of affection or cognitive stimulation; - D. exposure to Family violence or severe domestic disharmony; - E. inappropriate criticism, threats, humiliation, accusations or expectations of or toward the Child; - F. the mental or emotional condition of the Parent of the Child or of anyone living in the same residence as the Child; - G. exposure to criminal behaviour; or - H. chronic alcohol or drug abuse by a Parent or by anyone living in the same residence as the Child.

-14.4 Reporting Child in Need
+14.5 Reporting Child in Need